 EXPORTING DEMOCRACY : www.liveleak.com/view?i=6b0_1235627650

 HEAVY METAL RAIN : www.liveleak.com/view?i=0cf_1192458857

-While working at the Hospital in Okinawa (eventually as E-5 Army Sergeant Oechsle, NCO in charge of the Pharmacy), I also took pictures, and privately taught basic photography and darkroom work.
-In fact, I've been an avid amateur photographer for over 40 years, with about 15 of those years doing it professionally in Japan.
+While working at the Hospital in Okinawa (eventually as E-5 Army Sergeant Oechsle, NCO in charge of the Pharmacy), I also took pictures, and privately taught basic photography and darkroom work. n.

 I only wish I had taken more pictures back then.